rpdelaney/l4d2-tourney-rules/rules.md

 remain unreported past the round deadline.

 ##### 2.2 Playoffs
-Once the first section is completed, [TBD] teams will move on to the playoffs.
+Once the first section is completed, 6 teams will move on to the playoffs.
 The playoffs section will be a single-elimination knockout tournament.